 Students participate in live campaigns and industry field trips, and work in AUT’s Student PR Consultancy for a real client.

 Most papers last one semester and are worth 15 points.
 Students must complete 120 points each year (360 points for the entire degree).

 You also choose 30 points from the optional papers listed below or any other paper in the Bachelor of Communication Studies.

 This year, you can plan and execute PR strategies through Outside the Square (OTS), our student-run consultancy.
-You work in teams to interpret a brief from a real client, develop a communication strategy and implement the plan on time and on budget.
-Recent clients included Hockey New Zealand, Surf Life Saving, Problem Gambling Foundation of New Zealand, The NZ Music Foundation and Starship Foundation.
+Students work in teams and take a brief from a real client while working with an independent industry mentor.
+They then create and carry out a PR strategy on time and on budget, often winning industry awards.

 You also choose 45 points from the optional papers listed below or any other paper in the Bachelor of Communication Studies.
 If you want to take a minor, 30 points of these papers at level 7 can be in your minor subject area.